 Yes.
-Even if you and your spouse agree on all the issues and you do not have children, you must still wait 91 days after filing the Petition and serving the other spouse.
+Even if you and your spouse agree on all the issues and have children, you must still wait 91 days after filing the Petition and serving the other spouse.
 The 91 days start when the petition is filed together, or the other person is served or signs a waiver.